NeKoRoSYS/nekorosys.github.io/_posts/addons/2022-01-01-supernaturals.md

 ### Terms of Usage

 Usage Conditions
-You ("you," "player") are to follow these terms and conditions upon downloading and using the add-on packs, developed and published by GenecroMarX ("GenecroMarX," "G3NECRX," "ZachMC," "author," "I").
+You ("you," "player") are to follow these terms and conditions upon downloading and using the add-on packs, developed and published by GenecroMarX ("NecroMarX," "Genecro," "ZachMC," "author," "I").

 You are permitted to: